nine7nine/Wine-Linux-stuff/README.md

 A winetricks wrapper for Wine-Node's master-node, automating the installation of commonly needed dlls and runtimes for proaudio apps and other programs.

+# Node1 (node example srcipt

+this script just shows how to setup a script to launch from a particular node + setting up your environment (variables)

+# wkill

+Simple but useful script for killing wineserver and friends, useful if they don't shutdown properly.

 # gr5updb

 A migration tool that I use to manage GuitarRig5 Presets.
 When wine isn't running, I can use this script to push